federgraph/fleetrace-angular-fr05j/README.md

 You could run the Delphi app in a virtual machine in the cloud.
 I have done that many years ago.
 But here I assume you will do so locally, for testing purposes.

+FR05J will automatically call back to the Delphi app when it loads and attempt to retrieve the parameters of the currently loaded event, the event loaded into the server app.
+This should always work, since I know that the app will be served by the Delphi app.
+It will of course not work if you start the app up with ng serve.
+Then you will be *connected* but the app will start and you can see it in the browser.

 ### Status